La nostra storia

 1970

-In the 1970s Banca Sella was the first in Italy to introduce Chubb machines, the ATM ancestors, allowing Customers to draw money in an automated way.
+In the 1970s, Banca Sella was the first in Italy to introduce Chubb machines, the ancestors of the ATM, allowing Customers to withdraw money automatically.

-Banca Sella added Treasury Bills (BOT) to its managed savings offer.
+Banca Sella adds Treasury Bills (BOT) to its managed savings offer.
 It is among the first banks in Italy to sell Treasury Bills at its branches.

 1974